ltn22/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   request and in the response, only the location in the header may vary (e.g. source and destination fields).
 A CoAP request is different from a response.
-  For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content-format option.
+  For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content option.

   Even when a field is "symmetric" (i.e. found in both directions) the values carried are different.
-For instance the Type field will contain a CON value in the request and a ACK or RST value in the response.
+For instance the Type field may contain a CON value in the request and a ACK or RST value in the response.
 Exploiting the asymmetry in compression will allow to send no bit in the compressed request and a single bit in the answer.
 Same behavior can be applied to the CoAP Code field (O.OX code are present in the request and Y.ZZ in the answer).

 * CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from an LPWAN node or from an non LPWAN device.
-For instance a Thing (ES) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
+For instance a device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
 SCHC compression will not modify the values to offer a better compression rate.
 Nevertheless a proxy placed before the compressor may change some field values to offer a better compression rate and